danzeeeman/code_toolkit_S2022/Syllabus.md

 Course readings & materials

-Lecture notes: I will post my notes in the ReadMe.md of the repo and will treat is as a living document.
-The most recent lecture will be on top.
+Lecture notes: I will post my notes in the the repo and will treat is as a living document.

 All readings will be provided via the repo or links to files.
 There are no required textbooks to purchase for this course.